Read This Before Opening a Bank Account for Your Cannabis Business

 Big banks have little incentive to take on a risky business.
 After all, they are well supported, and often have enough clients to keep them afloat.

-Any breach to the law or to their internal policies can have huge costs, and often it is easier to deny risky clients.
+Any breach to the law or to their internal policies can have huge costs.
+Therefore, often it is easier to deny risky clients.
 The cost of doing business with a cannabis business owner may appear to be too high.

 The solution may be to seek out a local credit union or banking organization.
 These smaller businesses are more willing and more capable to take on your business, and often have the staffing ability to personally assess your business, deem that it is legal, and do what needs to be done to maintain a banking relationship with you.
 In smaller organizations, decision-makers are usually on-site and more accessible, less bound by company policy, and excited to support new local ventures.

 If your local banking institution is willing to work with you, be ready for some hefty paperwork!
 But once you’ve made it through the hoops, you’ll be set up with the legitimacy of a bank account.

 monitor industry trends